-The Two sites are located within a heavily populated residential area and therefore is presented with several considerations and challenges.
+The site is located within a heavily populated residential area with local schools and near the town center and the local retail park therefore is presented with several considerations and challenges.
 These have been fully considered and detailed below, see section 5 for further planned measures to mitigate any potential conflict.